Daravico/Computer-Vision-Topics/2-Image Processing techniques/0-Topics.md

 # Main Topics Covered in this section.
-- Fundamentos de procesamiento de imágenes
+- Image processing fundamentals
-- Operaciones básicas para la manipulación de imágenes
+- Basic operations for image manipulation
-- Espacios de color e histogramas
+- Color spaces and histograms
-- Transformaciones geométricas
+- Geometric transformations
-- Segmentación de imágenes por Umbralización
+- Image segmentation by Thresholding
-- Aplicación de filtros en las imágenes
+- Application of filters on images
-- Detección de bordes y contornos
+- Edge and contour detection
-- Operaciones morfológicas
+- Morphological operations